Dissident Kazakh oligarch Ablyazov held in France - sources

-LONDON/CANNES, France Mukhtar Ablyazov, a Kazakh businessman accused of embezzling $6 billion from his former bank, BTA, has been arrested on the French Riviera, two sources said on Wednesday.
+LONDON/CANNES, France Mukhtar Ablyazov, a Kazakh businessman accused of embezzling $6 billion (3.9 billion pounds) from his former bank, BTA, has been arrested on the French Riviera, two sources said on Wednesday.

 Ablyazov, 50, denies allegations he says are designed to rob him and eliminate him as a rival to Kazakh President Nursultan Nazarbayev.

 He fled the oil-rich Central Asian state after BTA, the bank he once controlled, was nationalised and declared insolvent in 2009.
-A former government minister, won political asylum in Britain in 2011.
-He left the United Kingdom in 2012 after being sentenced to jail for contempt of court and has been in hiding since.
+A former government minister, he won political asylum in Britain in 2011.
+He left the UK in 2012 after being sentenced to jail for contempt of court and has been in hiding since.

 He has said his life has been in danger since he left Kazakhstan and he feared for his safety in a British jail.